Jacob Aall Bonnevie: Biography

 Bonnevie was born in Christiania (now Oslo), Norway.
 He was the son of Honoratus Bonnevie (1797–1848) and Sophie Augusta Baumann (1804–95).
 His father would later become mayor of the city.

 Bonnevie graduated in 1856, then studied science at the University of Christiania becoming cand.real. in 1863.

 After finishing his education, he started teaching at Christiania Cathedral School from 1862.
 In 1865, he transferred to Kristiansand Cathedral School.
 In 1872, at the age of 34, Bonnevie was appointed school superintendent of Trondheim school district, an office he held until 1894.
 As a school director he was a reformer, particularly promoting the role of sciences in the Norwegian school system.
 He also wrote much-used text books on geometry and algebra.

 Bonnevie was also active in national politics, where he was the Conservative Party's foremost spokesman on educational issues.
 He was elected to the parliament six times, and sat in the period from 1880 to 1897.
 Bonnevie represented Trondhjem og Levanger between 1880 and 1891.
-He served as a representative of Fredrikstad from 1892 to 1894 and Nedenes amt (now Aust-Agder) from 1895 to 1897.
+He served as a representative of Fredrikstad from 1892 to 1894 and Nedenes amt from 1895 to 1897.
 In 1889, Bonnevie was appointed Minister of Education and Church Affairs in the first cabinet of Prime Minister Emil Stang, which lasted until 1891.
 Later, in 1895, he was himself asked to form a coalition government, but the negotiations failed.